 The Community Development Block (CDBG) program is authorized by the Housing and Community Development Act of 1974, which provides eligible entitlement communities with annual grants.
 The annual grants must be used to provide decent housing, suitable living environments, and expanded economic opportunities, primarily for low- and moderate-income persons.
 The City of Santa Clarita (City) has been receiving entitlement funds since Fiscal Year (FY) 1991-1992 and became a Home Investment Partnerships (HOME) participating jurisdiction in FY 2020-2021.
-The City is awaiting notification from the Department of Housing and Urban Development (HUD) regarding the allocation amount for FY 2025-2026.
-The City's projected allocations for FY 2025-26 are \$1,495,061 in CDBG Entitlement Funds, and \$529,339 in HOME funds based on the allocations received during FY 2024-25.
-Allocation amounts provided in this document will be updated upon notification from HUD
+On May 14, 2025, the City received notification from the Department of Housing and Urban Development (HUD) regarding the allocation amount for FY 2025-2026.
+The City's allocation amounts for FY 2025-26 are \$1,453,594 in CDBG Entitlement Funds, and \$491,349 in HOME funds